nanderto/Daytona/Readme.md

 Daytona is an experimental Actor Model Framework written in C# and using ZeroMQ as the messaging library to support messaging between Actors.
-It is capable of the following requirements in support of the actor model
+It is capable of the following requirements in support of the actor model:
 1. Single threaded within the actor.
 2. Only communicates with other actors via messaging
 3. Actors can create other actors